Muhammad Yunus: Breakdown in relations between Hasina and Yunus (2007)

-Dismissal from and government targeting of Grameen (2011–2013)
+Dismissal from and cases against Grameen Bank (2011–2013)

 The second Awami League government announced a review of Grameen Bank activities on 11 January 2011.
 In February 2011, several international leaders, such as Mary Robinson, stepped up their defence of Yunus through a number of efforts, including the founding of a formal network of supporters known as "Friends of Grameen".

 On 15 February 2011, the Finance Minister of Bangladesh, Abul Maal Abdul Muhith, declared that Yunus should "stay away" from Grameen Bank while it is being investigated.
 On 2 March 2011, Muzammel Huq, a former Bank employee, whom the government had appointed chairman in January, announced that Yunus had been fired as managing director of the Bank.
 However, Bank General Manager Jannat-E Quanine issued a statement that Yunus was "continuing in his office" pending review of the legal issues surrounding the controversy.

 In March 2011, Yunus petitioned the Bangladesh High Court challenging the legality of the decision by the Bangladeshi Central Bank to remove him as managing director of Grameen Bank.
 The same day, nine elected directors of Grameen Bank filed a second petition.
 U.S. Senator John Kerry expressed his support to Yunus in a statement on 5 March 2011 and declared that he was "deeply concerned" by this affair.
 The same day in Bangladesh, thousands of people protested and formed human chains to support Yunus.
 The High Court hearing on the petitions, was planned for 6 March 2011 but postponed.
 On 8 March 2011, the Court confirmed Yunus's dismissal.